-Cleaning of tables, chairs, switches before and after lunch Packed Lunch will be eaten in the classroom bubbles - hall cannot be used as BASC using it.
-This will be reviewed regularly.
-Staff in communal areas will wear a face covering piece Tables cleaned before and after lunch has been eaten Reference Section 30 in School Opening Action Plan PGS food provider - food supplier to provide a variety of cold lunches on a 2 week rota (see menu) food standards applied Food will arrive in food boxes for each year bubble Lunch staff will support the bubble by serving the food, encouraging them to eat it and making sure hygiene is at its greatest Lunch staff will then wash tables and any cutlery and crockery used Wraparound provision: Groups mixing during extra-curricular Schools should work to resume any breakfast and after-school provision, where possible, from the start of the autumn term.
-Carefully consider with Before school/after school will take place in the hall provision external providers how such provision can work alongside wider protective measures, including keeping children within their year groups or bubbles where possible.
-If it is not possible to maintain bubbles being used during the school day then use small, consistent groups.
-Schools can consult the guidance Fixed times of entry produced for providers who run community activities, holiday clubs, after- school clubs, tuition and other out-of-school provision for children, as much of Children met at the gate this will be useful in planning extra-curricular provision.
-Where parents use childcare providers or out of school extra-curricular activities for their children, schools should encourage parents and carers to seek assurance that the Tables of activities for each Bubble providers are carefully considering their own protective measures, and children should only attend settings that can demonstrate this.
-DfE have issued guidance for parents and carers, which schools may want to circulate.
-Children to socially distance when lining up and play in bubbles outside Inform parents that if their child needs to be accompanied to school only one parent should attend Staff should maintain Public Health guidance of 2m wherever possible.
-If Bubbles - year group bubbles reduced to 1m as long as mitigations are in place, e.g. not face to face or wearing PPE (face covering doesn't count) or a Perspex screen in place.
-The priority is always to try to maintain 2m social distancing, but where this cannot be achieved, regular hand washing/cleaning and good respiratory hygiene are When working in Breakfast Club and after school club staff will need to wear a
+Lunch will return to the hall with a new provider - Forerunner.
+A detailed plan is in place and will be reviewed as appropriate and shared with staff Lots of staff are required to be in the small servery at one time therefore face coverings will be used Face coverings will be worn in the dining room Tables cleaned regularly before and after lunch has been eaten PGS food provider - food supplier to provide a variety of cold lunches on a 2 week rota (see menu) food standards applied Food will arrive in food boxes for each year bubble Lunch staff will support the bubble by serving the food, encouraging them to eat it and making sure hygiene is at its greatest Lunch staff will then wash tables and any cutlery and crockery used Wraparound provision: Groups mixing during extra-curricular Schools should work to resume any breakfast and after-school provision, where possible, from the start of the autumn term.
+Carefully consider with external providers how such provision can work alongside wider protective Before school/after school will take place in the hall for the first 2 days and then provision external providers how such provision can work alongside wider protective measures, including keeping children within their year groups or bubbles where possible.
+If it is not possible to maintain bubbles being used during the school will move back to the nest day then use small, consistent groups.
+Schools can consult the guidance produced for providers who run community activities, holiday clubs, after- school clubs, tuition and other out-of-school provision for children, as much of • Fixed times of entry and exit this will be useful in planning extra-curricular provision.
+Where parents use childcare providers or out of school extra-curricular activities for their children, Face coverings will be worn by staff in BASC when